marja007/marja007/README.md

 <!--
 **marja007/marja007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working at Azets as a junior software developer
+- 🔭 I’m currently working at FutuCare @Futurice as a Service Lead
-- 🌱 I’m currently learning about UiPath in UiPath Academy
+- 🌱 I’m currently learning about Python
 - 👯 I’m looking to collaborate at any interesting projects involving coding
 - 💬 Ask me about anything!
 - 📫 How to reach me: call me, e-mail me, send me a postcard, come and visit!